t4sk/hello-starknet/README.md

 - [x] felt
 - [x] counter
 - [x] function (input, outputs)
+- @storage_var - declares variable to be stored in storage
+- @external - function can be called by other users and contracts
-- @external, @view
+- @view - same as @external, in addition read-only
 - builtins (range_check)
 - implicit args
+- import
+- token
 - wallet
-- token
 - math
 - map
 - recursion
 - array
-- import
 - emit event
 - private data are not private
 - constructor